zbr17/DRML/README.md

 # Deep Relational Metric Learning

-This repository is the official PyTorch implementation of **Deep Relational Metric Learning**.
+This repository is the official PyTorch implementation of **Deep Relational Metric Learning**, which is based on another repository [GeDML](https://github.com/zbr17/GeDML).

 ## News